Pope names anti-Mafia prosecutor to court as scandal swirls

 The Vatican press office declined to comment further on the raids, saying only that they were based on a report from the Vatican bank and auditor general’s office about past financial operations.

+A Vatican source familiar with the case, speaking on condition of anonymity because he wasn't authorized to reveal details, said the transactions concerned efforts by the secretariat of state to sanitize a botched, money-losing real estate deal in London that originated during the previous pontificate.

-L’Espresso magazine said the transactions concerned the Vatican’s London real estate holdings.
-The magazine reproduced what it said was a Vatican police directive announcing the precautionary suspension of five Vatican employees.
+L'Espresso magazine, meanwhile, reproduced what it said was a Vatican police directive announcing the precautionary suspension of five Vatican employees involved in the transactions.

+The Vatican newspaper, L’Osservatore Romano, denounced the publication of the directive as “mediatic mudslinging,” though the editorial didn't address the Vatican police's decision to distribute the directive, complete with photos and identities of the employees, to all Vatican staff.
+It said the investigation showed that the financial reforms launched by Pope Benedict XVI a decade ago were working.

+But the institutional damage to the reputation of the Financial Information Authority was already being felt.
+The office cooperates with counterparts in other countries, sharing information in the global fight against money-laundering and terrorist financing.
+A Vatican police raid and sequester of files might make other nations less willing to share sensitive financial information.

 The Vatican’s criminal tribunal handles crimes that occur on Vatican territory or involving Vatican diplomats.
 The penal code is based on the Italian criminal code with elements of canon law.